-Recently, I had the chance to talk to a local buyer’s agent.
+Recently, I had the chance to talk to a local New Orleans real estate agent.
 As we were chatting about a listing, he said that he had to get off of the phone because he was “at his job”.

 HINT: It wasn’t real estate.